29.11.02

 Is it time for a GeekPAC?
 Geeks are beginning to realize they need to punish the Luddites in Congress who are standing in the way of progress.

-Home is where the computer is: Computers are playing a more central role in the home, with more and more people citing them as the most important electronic device in their household.
 A Harris Interactive study backed by Microsoft and Dell Computer found that 50 percent of respondents said the computer was more important than any other digital device they own, including CD players, cell phones and DVD players.
 The 2002 International Digital Lifestyle study polled 1,500 people in the United States and Europe who own a computer and at least one other digital device--a prime target market for many consumer electronics makers.
-The study did not ask people about their television use, however.

 Bill Gates au secours du Futuroscope?
 L'idée est de dédier un pavillon entier du parc aux jeux vidéo, mais pas n'importe lesquels : ceux de la nouvelle génération, avec des consoles connectables sur Internet, permettant de jouer avec des partenaires du monde entier.